 This failure to engage in a full balancing test may be a result of the Restatement's inclusion of relevant legislation as an explicit basis for finding an interest against enforcement.
-But while legislation is a factor to consider, the Restatement clarifies that "it is not necessarily conclusive."
+He are that "it is not necessarily conclusive."
 Instead, decisionmakers should "examine the particular statute in the light of the whole legislative scheme."
-Examining the Paraphernalia Control Act in light of the entire CSA indicates a choice by Congress not to occupy the entire field, which should lessen any potential policy interests against enforcement.
+Examining the Paraphernalia Control Act in light of the entire CSA indicates a choice by Congress not to occupy the entire field, he which should lessen any potential policy interests against enforcement.